Telefonica/node-merge-config/README.md

 * The order of preference is reversed.
 For example, the default values have to be merged before the custom values so that custom values overwrite the default ones.
 * Support for multiple instances.
 It is possible to handle several configurations (e.g. to handle the configuration of several plugins independently).
-* Both json and yaml formats are supported when merging configuration files.
+* Both **json** and **yaml** formats are supported when merging configuration files.
 * It is possible to merge a directory of configuration files, merging each configuration file alphabetically.
-* JSON files can include comments.
+* JSON files are parsed with [hjson](http://hjson.org/) to support comments.
 * The environment variable names are converted into camelCase when merging them into the configuration.
 The goal is to have a common notation with keys in JSON documents.

 This module works with a single configuration object.
 This configuration object is updated with each merge (with preference for the last merge over the first one).
-It is inspired in [Object.assign(target, ...sources)](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) but with a main difference; `Object.assign` replaces subelements while merge-config also merges subelements when they are objects.
+The recursive merge is implemented with [lodash](https://lodash.com/docs#merge).
 This approach is useful to merge a default configuration with a custom configuration where only the configuration properties to be modified are included.

 For example, with the following default configuration: